How to Exercise with a broken foot?

-To be broken is not a hindrance but does require that we improvise and work around it.
+Being broken is not a hindrance, but we must improvise and work around it.

-To break your foot affects you more than just the actual injury.
-With your mobility impaired, your sense of independence is too.
-So here at Fitoverit, we’ve taken some time to provide alternative exercises for those with broken feet.
+Breaking your foot affects you more than just the actual injury.
+With your mobility impaired, your sense of independence is, too.
+So, at Fitoverit, we’ve taken some time to provide alternative exercises for those with broken feet.

-The first thing we’ll cover today are some general tips and tricks regarding breaking a bone:
+The first thing we’ll cover today is some general tips and tricks regarding breaking a bone:

-Tip 1: Contrary to popular belief, it’s better to break your bone.
-This is because the initial treatment of a fracture can be non-invasive, unlike an injury that’s still in the process of maturing where the surgery will be required.
+Tip 1: Contrary to popular belief, breaking your bone is better.
+This is because the initial treatment of a fracture can be non-invasive, unlike an injury still in the process of maturing where the surgery will be required.

-Tip 2: The best time for performing these exercises is during the first three weeks after the incident.
-Exercise too soon, and you risk causing further damage to your already injured foot.
+Tip 2: The best time to perform these exercises is during the first three weeks after the incident.
+Exercise too soon, and you risk further damage to your already injured foot.

 1. Calves Raises

-First things first, we’ll need to elevate our feet so that we’re able to work on those calf muscles without putting pressure on your broken foot.
-Place something sturdy like a chair under your feet and raise them.
-The higher, the better, but if you’re unable to reach that height, then it’s okay to be seated.
+First, we’ll need to elevate our feet to work on those calf muscles without putting pressure on our broken feet.
+Place something sturdy, like a chair, under your feet and raise them.
+The higher, the better, but it’s okay to be seated if you cannot reach that height.

-As always, when working out, start slow and steady by simply doing ten reps each foot 3-4 times a day.
-If it feels good for you, take it one step further by increasing the number of sets or repetitions.
+Start working out slowly and steadily, doing ten reps each foot 3-4 times a day.
+If it feels good, increase the number of sets or repetitions.

 2. Standing & Sitting Calf Raises

 Standing calf raises are another excellent way to exercise your lower body while limiting the stress on your broken foot.
-After elevating yourself onto something sturdy like an office chair, grab hold of something stable in front of you for balance just in case the act of standing alone is making you dizzy!
+After elevating yourself onto something sturdy like an office chair, grab hold of something stable in front of you for balance—just in case standing alone makes you dizzy!
 Slowly rise on your toes and go back down at a steady pace.
-Repeat this process for around 10-15 reps.
+Repeat this process for 10-15 reps.

 Once again, perform around 10-15 reps each foot 3-4 times a day if starting, and slowly increase this as you feel comfortable enough to do so!